 Both arguments essentially centre on the vanishing of the "two-parent family", and this is our clue to the problem each position faces when trying to explain the collapse of community.
 Indeed, in a certain kind of way, the emphasis on the family is the problem.
 And unfortunately, we have to explore the modern creation of the "family" to understand this.
 Let's try to keep this brief.

 The idea of the two parent, or nuclear, family ostensibly originated in sociological research in the mid-20th Century with George Peter Murdock and Talcott Parsons.
 They suggested that families were forced to change in the face of industrialisation.
 The shift from an agricultural lifestyle meant the centralisation of communities in urban areas and social pressures that reduced the size of families.
 Education and familial care could be delegated from the members of the extended family to institutions.
 Food could be bought, rather than produced, and thus the economies of scale that promoted large family sizes to work on the farm dissolved.
-And work was now contract labour, encouraging families to become more mobile—moving to those places that had work, rather than settling in a stable multi-generation home.
+Work was now contract labour, encouraging families to become more mobile—moving to those places that had work, rather than settling in a stable multi-generation home.
 In all of this, small families were far more capable than larger ones.

 Parsons in particular was enthusiastic about this shift.
 Families could now focus their attention on socialising their children into societal norms, with benefits for the community-at-large.
 Children would learn their place, and grease the wheels of social order.